saezlab/liana/README.md

 - EMBRACE
 - HPMR
 - Guide2Pharma
-- connectomeDB2020
+- ConnectomeDB2020
 - CellTalkDB
-- OmniPath
+- OmniPath [Deprecated]

+### Consensus Resource
+LIANA's default resource was generated from the `Consensus` of several other expert-curated resources, filtered to additional quality control steps including literature support, complex re-union/consensus, and localisation.

 ### OmniPath

 All the resources above are retrieved from [OmniPath](https://omnipathdb.org/), and more specifically [OmnipathR](https://github.com/saezlab/OmnipathR).
-However, individual resources retrieved from the OmniPath web service are not to be affected by this, as each resource expected to be identical to its original form, apart from minor processing imperfections.
+However, individual resources retrieved from the OmniPath web service are not to be affected by this, as each resource expected to be identical to its original form, apart from minor processing steps.

 `OmniPath` itself serves as a composite CCC resource combining all the ones listed above + [more](https://doi.org/10.15252/msb.20209923). `OmniPath` also collects further information about the roles and localisation of proteins in intercellular communication.

-We made use of this information regarding the and by default the `OmniPath`CCC resource in LIANA is filtered according to the consensus localisation and curation of ligand-receptor interactions.
-To obtain more information how we filtered the default CCC `OmniPath`, as well as to explore custom filter options see [customizing OmniPath resources](https://saezlab.github.io/liana/articles/liana_custom_op.html).
+We made use of this information to generate the `Consensus` resource.
+To obtain more information how we filtered the default `Consensus` resource, as well as to explore custom filter options see [customizing OmniPath resources](https://saezlab.github.io/liana/articles/liana_custom_op.html).